nadazaher/project1/README.md

 ## Success
 It is very exciting to have a working trivia game.
 I'm a lot more confident now that I've worked through a lot of problems to get it to this stage!

+## How to Use?
+Feel free to fork and clone my repo so you can access and play around with the code.
+If you just want to play the actual game you can play it here https://nadazaher.github.io/project1/